JonasGLund99/TimeTrace/README.md

 # TimeTrace - Timed Pattern Searching in Log Files

-## Where can TimeTrace be accessed?
-TimeTrace is deployed on vercel; however, it is necessary to have an SSH-key to send request to the MONAA backend. <br/>
+<a href="https://time-trace.vercel.app/">TimeTrace</a> is deployed on Vercel; however, it is necessary to have an SSH-key to send request to the MONAA backend.
-<a href="https://time-trace.vercel.app/">Try out TimeTrace here</a>

-An SSH-key can be obtained by contacting one of the following people: <a href="mailto:jgl21@student.aau.dk">jgl21@student.aau.dk</a>, <a href="mailto:asbchr21@student.aau.dk">asbchr21@student.aau.dk</a>.
+An SSH-key can be obtained by contacting either <a href="mailto:jgl21@student.aau.dk">jgl21@student.aau.dk</a> or <a href="mailto:asbchr21@student.aau.dk">asbchr21@student.aau.dk</a>.

 ## React frontend